 STEP #2: Stop all dairy except Ghee (clarified butter).
 Dairy is a common trigger food even if you never suspected it.
 You can try Butter, Cream and aged Cheese again later….

 STEP #3: Stop tubers and roots such as Potato, Sweet Potato, Cassava and Plantain.
 Their carbohydrate structures are very complex, leaving those undigested food fragments that cause bacteria, yeast and leaky gut.
+You will add some back later (as tolerated) as your gut needs them to feed the microbiome.

 Next, Avoid Sugars